About

 Recent Publications

-1. Durón C., Swansen B, Kravitz H. (Accepted Sept 2023).
+2. Durón C., Swansen B, Kravitz H. (2024).
 Difference Approximation.
 In Wiley StatsRef: Statistics Reference Online (eds N. Balakrishnan, T. Colton, B. Everitt, W. Piegorsch, F. Ruggeri and J.L.
 Teugels).

 Dissertation: Durón C. The Distribution of Betweenness Centrality in Exponential Random Graph Models.
 ProQuest on May 18, 2019.